motiondeveloper/eKeys/README.md

 ## Usage

-1. Copy the required code from the `eKeys.js` file into the expression.
+1. Copy the required code from the `eKeys.js` file into the expression

 2. Create an Animation Group